topiaruss/mongowatch/src/mongowatch/README.txt

  >>> obj = crowd.insert({'name':'billy'})
  >>> obj = crowd.insert({'name':'jane'})

-Which resulted in the following actions being recorded in the watcher
+Which resulted in the following actions being recorded in the watcher.

  >>> wa.dump()
  total ops: